-To construct a pure error, there are the following three methods: \begin{description} \item[Boundary] Every incorrect syndrome is directly connected with closer one in the top and bottom boundaries for white faces (the left and right boundaries for gray faces).
-We employ the SA decoder described in \algoref{algo:SA_decoder}. \item[Greedy matching (same)] It is \algoref{algo:greedy_matching} invoked in the SA decoder of \algoref{algo:SA_decoder}, described in \secref{sec:greedy_matching}.
-For every invocation, it produces the same pure error. \item[Greedy matching (different)] It is \algoref{algo:greedy_matching_different} invoked in the SA decoder of \algoref{algo:SA_decoder_different_pure_errors}, described in \secref{sec:SA_decoder_greedy_matching_with_different_distance}.
-For every invocation, it may produce a different pure error.
-We use this method in the present paper, unless otherwise stated. \end{description}
+To construct a reference configuration $R(S)$, we consider the following three methods: \begin{description} \item[Boundary] Each syndrome defect is connected to the nearer of the two boundaries (top or bottom for white faces; left or right for gray faces).
+We call this reference configuration construction routine, instead of the \texttt{greedy\_matching} function in \algoref{algo:SA_decoder}. \item[Greedy matching (same)] We use \algoref{algo:greedy_matching} as the initializer in \algoref{algo:SA_decoder}; it returns the same reference configuration on every call. \item[Greedy matching (different)] It is \algoref{algo:greedy_matching_different} invoked in the SA decoder of \algoref{algo:SA_decoder_different_error_configurations}, described in \secref{sec:SA_decoder_greedy_matching_with_different_distance}.
+For every invocation, it may produce a different reference configuration.
+We use this method in this paper, unless otherwise stated. \end{description}

 To compare the effect of these methods on the convergence of our SA decoder, we evaluate the ratio of logical error rates